New Infant Food Allergy Guidelines: What They Mean For Your Family

 But Why?
 Demystifying Three Landmark Studies

-Studies show that early and sustained introduction can reduce the risk of food allergies by up to 80%
+The LEAP study showed that early and sustained introduction can reduce the risk of developing a peanut allergy by up to 80%

 Here's our guide to these landmark studies:

-- Key Outcomes: An 80% reduction of peanut allergy in high-risk infants who consumed the study-recommended amount of peanut protein per week for the suggested time period
+- Key Outcomes: An 80% reduction of developing a peanut allergy in high-risk infants who consumed the study-recommended amount of peanut protein per week for the suggested time period

-- Takeaways: LEAP established that sustained introduction of peanut beginning in the first 11 months was highly effective in preventing the development of peanut allergy.
+- Takeaways: LEAP established that sustained introduction of peanut beginning in the first 11 months of an infant's life was highly effective in preventing the development of peanut allergy.
 A follow-up study (LEAP-ON) later demonstrated that the same infants remained allergy-free through their 4th year of avoiding peanuts.

-- Key Outcomes: A 67% reduction in the prevalence of overall food allergy, 100% reduction in peanut allergy, and 75% reduction in egg allergy in the early introduction group
+- Key Outcomes: A 67% reduction in the prevalence of overall food allergy, 100% reduction in prevalence of peanut allergy, and 75% reduction in prevalence of egg allergy in the early introduction group

-- Takeaways: Early introduction of allergenic foods starting at 3 months compared to starting after 6 months was both safe and demonstrated a significant reduction in food allergy prevalence, suggesting that there are more benefits to introducing allergens earlier rather than later and as early as 3 months.
+- Takeaways: Early introduction of allergenic foods starting at 3 months of age compared to starting after 6 months of age was both safe and demonstrated a significant reduction in food allergy prevalence, suggesting that there are more benefits to introducing allergens earlier rather than later and as early as 3 months of age.
 One of the key findings from the study established that early allergen introduction did not negatively impact breastfeeding practices.
-However, study participants could only achieve 50% compliance with protocol, indicating that early and sustained introduction was difficult to achieve at such a young age.
+However, the study could not achieve full compliance with protocol, indicating that early and sustained introduction was difficult to achieve at such a young age.